chenson2018/website-hakyll/posts/2024-08-12-univalence.md

 was to simply [state as an
 axiom](https://github.com/UniMath/Schools/blob/40ffe12b81e72c3635f5c3f390451b3729387ee3/2024-07-Minneapolis/7_Synthetic-Homotopy-Theory/circle_exercises.v#L5)
 the loop piece, along with the recursion and induction principles.
-The most important piece to understand here is the induction principle, which is
+The most important piece to understand here is the induction principle

 $$
     \operatorname{ind}_{S^1} :